CumulusNetworks/docs/content/cumulus-netq-33/Manage-Deployment/Configure-Integrations/_index.md

 ---
 title: Configure Integrations
-author: Cumulus Networks
+author: NVIDIA
 weight: 530
 toc: 2
 ---
-After you have completed the installation of Cumulus NetQ, you may want to configure some of the additional capabilities that NetQ offers or integrate it with third-party software or hardware.
+After you have completed the installation of NetQ, you may want to configure some of the additional capabilities that NetQ offers or integrate it with third-party software or hardware.